President Trump Delivers Impromptu Remarks Departing White House – Video and Transcript…

 Chopper pressers are the best pressers.
-Earlier today President Trump paused to talk to the press pool prior to departing the White House for the NATO summit in the U.K. [Video and Rough Transcript Below]
+Earlier today President Trump paused to deliver remarks on current events to the press pool as he departed the White House for a trip to Florida.
+[Video (prompted just hit play) and Transcript Below]

 .